 These translations are available free of charge with your purchase of the license.
 Each PDF file contains the English forms and the translated forms on separate pages.
 To order, select your language from the Translation drop-down list on the product page.
 Need multiple translations?
 Contact us.

-No translations available with GES Transform™ Online Survey License.
+No translations available with GES Transform™ Survey Hosting.

 Note: We cannot assure translation quality — many are made by individual researchers and we are not necessarily familiar with the particular language or dialect.
 Some of the translations are partial and typically do not have validation data.
 Basically, we offer whatever is available to facilitate your work.